Kerala Blasters lacked a cutting edge against FC Goa | Goal.com

 Putting it on a plate

-With Prabhsukhan Gill and Bilal Khan waiting in the wings to make an appaerance in between the sticks, Albino Gomes may have thrown away his position in the team as the first-choice goalkeeper.
-Right at the end of the game, he accidentally put the ball on a plate - quite literally - for Angulo who gleefully scored and thanked the Goan for an early Christman present.
+With Prabhsukhan Gill and Bilal Khan waiting in the wings to make an appearance in between the sticks, Albino Gomes may have thrown away his position in the team as the first-choice goalkeeper.
+Right at the end of the game, he accidentally put the ball on a plate - quite literally - for Angulo who gleefully scored and thanked the Goan for an early Christmas present.

 Coach Kibu Vicuna will have to turn to the drawing board and make some changes because as it stands, they are losing ground in the race for the play-offs and the situation may soon get out of control, as Blasters supporters well and truly know from the last few seasons.